ruapotato/AISand/README.md

    ```
 2. Run the training script:
    ```
-   python train.py
+   python train_v3.py
    ```
-3. The script will train the model and save the best model.
+3. The script will train the model and save the best model as 'best_sand_model.pth'.

 ### Running the Trained Model

-After training the model, you can interact with it using the `play_v2.py` script:
+After training the model, you can interact with it using the `play_v3.py` script:

-1. Ensure you have a trained model (`best_improved_sand_model.pth`) in your project directory.
+1. Ensure you have a trained model (`best_sand_model.pth`) in your project directory.
 2. Run the play script:
    ```
-   python play.py
+   python play_v3.py
    ```
 3. Use the mouse to draw particles and observe the model's predictions in real-time.
 4. Use number keys 1-9 and 0, o, l, s to select different particle types.